kyte-one/airlyftone-docs/docs/developers/widget.md

 ## Caveats

 The AirLyft Widget is currently in Pre-Release mode.
 Please note the following caveats when using the platform:
 1. Currently, PolkadotJS does not work for login or quests.
-Ask users to use Subwallet, Talisman, or Novawallet for Substrate-based actions.
+Ask users to use Subwallet or Talisman for Substrate-based actions.
 1. Validating Telegram Quests is coming soon; currently, it does not work.